 Implemented solutions allow us to offer customers a wide range of coating thicknesses - from 1 μm to 50 μm.
 We are able to galvanise metal components with a maximum length of 2100 mm.
 We specialize in technical coatings, primarily dedicated to the power industry.

-The coatings we apply produce a durable layer that improves the properties of the copper and aluminium components, for example, providing better energy conductivity at the point of contact, increasing resistance to external agents or mechanical damage.
+The metal coatings we apply produce a durable layer that improves the properties of the copper and aluminium components, for example, providing better energy conductivity at the point of contact, increasing resistance to external agents or mechanical damage.

 At Electris Coating Systems, we offer coatings that stand out as the highest quality on the market.
 With precisely tailored parameters, customized to our customers' individual needs, we guarantee excellent results regardless of the geometry of the component.
-We specialize in technical coatings, tailored mainly for thethe electrical power sector.
+We specialize in technical coatings, tailored mainly for the electrical power sector.

 Coatings made at Electris Coating Systems are: